JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 Wait a few seconds for the WIFI temperature sensor to connect to the WIFI router.
 Click on the "Login Details" menu option to refresh the screen.
 Once connected you will see the **WLAN:** IP address has given to the Wireless Gateway, as shown in the next image.
 In the example below it shows 192.68.254.69, yours will be different.
 What's important is your gateway is now connected to the internet.

-### Step 3 : Connect to PrivateEyePi
+### Step 3 : Connect to Monitoring Server
-The next step is to connect your sensor to PrivateEyePi so you can monitor the sensor or create alerts.
+The next step is to connect your sensor to one of our servers so you can monitor the sensor or create alerts.
+Both are have free online services.
+**"www.PrivateEyePi.com"** is our original server and it provides custom event triggering and well as basic monitoring.
+**"monitor.jemrf.com"** is our newer server focused on monitoring with custom tolerance settings to trigger notifications to help alert when there is a problem.
+You might want to visit each to see which meets your needs.

+#### www.PrivateEyePi.com
 If you have not registered an account with PrivateEyePi, go to https://www.privateeyepi.com and click on "Create User".
-You can also use https://Elno.io to create and account and token.
-Both are have free online services.

 {% include image.html file="get_token_s.jpg" alt="Get PrivateEyePi Token"%}
 Now enter your PrivateEyePi token.
 You can obtain your token from the User menu on www.privateeyepi.com website.
+.

+ The Gateway Server setting is: **"www.PrivateEyePi.com"** Copy and paste the token into the token field as shown in the below diagram

+#### Monitor.JemRF.com
+ You can also use https://monitor.jemrf.com to create and account and token.
+ To create an account you select the Register option on top right.
+Once registered you will receive a validation email with link.
+Click on the link and your account will be activated and ready for you to login.
+ When you login under your name will be a drop down, select Account and then click on the Edit Token button.
+If you have a PrivateEyePi token already you can paste it in the token field and click the Accept Token to validate it is unique and Save.
+Now the same token works for both servers.
+ If you do not have a PrivateEyePi Token, click Generate Gateway Id and it will create a token for you.
+Click the Accept Token to validate it is unique and Save.
-Copy and paste the token into the token field as shown in the below diagram.
+ The Gateway Server setting is: **"pep.jemrf.com"** Copy and paste the token into the token field as shown in the below diagram

+{% include image.html file="SetupScreen.jpg" alt="WiFi RF Relay Setup Page"%}
-Click "Save" and again wait for a few seconds for the WIFI sensor to connect, clicking on the "Login Details" menu option to refresh the screen.
+Click "Save" and after a few seconds for the WIFI sensor to connect, clicking on the "Login Details" menu option to refresh the screen.
 Once connected you will see **"PEP: Connected"** as shown by the red circle in the image above.

-Once Connected, the Wireless Gateway is now forwarding Wireless Sensor data to the PrivateEyePi server.
+Once Connected, the Wireless Gateway is now forwarding Wireless Sensor data to the selected server.

 ## Sensors List
 The Sensor List page shows the sensors the gateway has forwarded messages to the PEP server.
 It also shows the last message from each sensor received by the gateway with how many messages have been forwarded for that sensor and a grand total of all the messages forwarded to the server.